ASH Research Restart Award

 Applicants must meet the following criteria in order to qualify:

 - Be an ASH member in good standing at the time of the letter of intent deadline and plan to maintain membership for the duration of the award term.
-Membership cannot be pending at the LOI deadline.
+Membership may be pending at the LOI deadline if you have applied for associate or international associate membership, but the applicant must be a member by the time the award starts.
+If the applicant qualifies for active membership, their membership cannot be pending as the membership won’t start until January.

 - Have confirmation from the applicant’s institution that at least 50% of the applicant’s full-time professional effort is devoted to research.

-- Have an MD/DO, PhD, or MD/DO-PhD or equivalent and have completed their training but do not yet hold independent faculty level positions as of the LOI deadline.
+- Have an MD/DO, PhD, or MD/DO-PhD or equivalent but do not yet hold independent faculty level positions as of the LOI deadline.

-- The applicant must be beyond residency (for MDs and MD-PhDs) or a post-doc (for PhDs) but does not yet have the title of assistant professor or equivalent.
-The experience for RTAF and the first two levels of the Scholar Award (fellow and fellow to faculty) can help determine the level of experience needed we are looking for (please ignore any financial restrictions in Scholar fellow to faculty).
+- The experience for RTAF and the first two levels of the Scholar Award (fellow and fellow to faculty) can help determine the level of experience needed we are looking for (please ignore any financial restrictions in Scholar fellow to faculty).

 - The following individuals are considered ineligible: individuals who hold independent faculty level positions (Assistant Professor, or equivalent – which may be indicated by having achieved the appointment after an external search and/or if the individual has voting rights as a member of the faculty).
 This does not include individuals serving as an ‘acting’ faculty member.